-Our transfer agent is VStock Transfer LLC, 18 Lafayette Place Woodmere, NY 11598.
+Our transfer agent for our common stock is VStock Transfer LLC, 18 Lafayette Place Woodmere, NY 11598.

 SHARES ELIGIBLE FOR FUTURE SALE

 Future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of outstanding options and warrants, or the anticipation of these sales, could adversely affect prevailing market prices from time to time and could impair our ability to raise equity capital in the future.